Children's Dental care, Pediatric Dentist

 Extractions or Baby Root Canals:

 Once a cavity is so large that it starts to reach the nerve of a tooth, it will cause intense pain.
-The cavity can cause an infection and inflammation of the nerve, and when this occurs, the only option is to conduct a baby root canal.
+The cavity can cause an infection and nerve inflammation; when this occurs, the only option is to conduct a baby root canal.
 This involves the removal of the infected pulp (nerve and blood vessels).
 After removal, medication will be placed on top of the affected area.
-Unlike adult root canals, baby root canals are much different, they take only a few minutes to complete, and additional visits are unnecessary!
+Unlike adult root canals, baby root canals are much different; they take only a few minutes to complete, and additional visits are unnecessary!

 Laughing Gas or Nitrous Oxide: